 - Category Inspectors — This involves a wider number of color codes to help you see when a category is underfunded (yellow) or when overspending has occurred (red).
 It will help you quickly visualize potential trouble spots in your budget.

-- The Inspector — This feature allows you to see summary information about your budget, as well as provide quick options.
+- The Inspector — This feature allows you to see summary information about your budget, as well as provides quick options.
 It will let you know, for example, if you’ve budgeted enough money for an upcoming expense or not.

 YNAB has revamped its pricing structure, and they now charge $5 per month or $50 if you sign up for a full year.
 Though YNAB was once a free service, $5 per month isn’t much to pay for a well-regarded budgeting program.
 You’ll almost certainly save more than that several times over just as a result of the greater discipline the budget will impose on your finances.